Australia Financial Review Higher Education Awards

 Awards are open to academic and professional staff.
 The categories for 2020 are:

 - Macquarie can only submit one application per category

-- Staff interested in applying must contact their Associate Dean Learning and Teaching and/or team Directors and the Office of the PVC L&T well in advance of deadlines to express of interest (EOI) in applying
+- Staff interested in applying must contact their Associate Dean Learning and Teaching and/or team Directors and the Office of PVC Learning & Teaching in advance of deadlines to submit an expression of interest (EOI).

-- The Office of DVC/A, in consulation with senior stakeholders, will review EOIs and make a final decision on appplicants going forward
+- The Office of PVC (Learning and Teaching), in consultation with senior stakeholders, will review EOIs and make a final decision on applications going forward.

 2019 AFR Higher Education Award Winner